top of page

 Nadelina Agopoglu, American Armenian, is a lifelong writer.
 Nadelina firmly believes in unconditionally supporting creatives in their production, evident through her work at Wingless Dreamer Publisher, a company dedicated to empowering and promoting creative individuals.

-Nadelina Agopoglu has been preparing her debut in the literary world, having written multiple short stories and a poetry collection over the span of a few years.
-During her time writing, she has undertaken many opportunities in order to bring her works to their highest potential by working with other creatives and by constantly consuming various pieces of literary work.
-She advocates for the accessibility of creative production, and strongly believes that everyone should be able to follow their passions and have their work recognized.
+Nadelina Agopoglu has been preparing her debut in the literary world, having written multiple short stories and a poetry collection over a few years.
+During her time writing, she has undertaken many opportunities to bring her works to their highest potential by working with other creatives and by constantly consuming various pieces of literary work.
+She advocates for the accessibility of creative production and strongly believes that everyone should be able to follow their passions and have their work recognized.

 Comments